Skip to main content

 Resource-Type

-A resource-type is the type of resource in the SaaS app.
+A resource-type is the type of configuration or resource in the SaaS app.
+These represent the objects returned by the API and their corresponding schemas.
 For example,

 • salesforce sessionsettings should-have enablelightninglogin = true